 - (Editor, with Patricia Dienstfrey), The Grand Permission: New Writings on Poetics and Motherhood, Wesleyan University Press (Middletown, CT), 2003.

-Contributor to anthologies such as The Wesleyan Tradition and Best American Poetry, 1990.
+Contributor to many anthologies, including The Wesleyan Tradition and Best American Poetry, 1990.

 - American Book Review, August, 1994, review of Death Tractates, p.
 23.